-In my case, the success in my music journey is the result of hours practicing the guitar, rehearsing with the band, writing music and doing anything to promote it, and on and on.
+In my case, whatever success I have in my music journey, it is the result of hours practicing the guitar, rehearsing with the band, writing music and doing anything to promote it, and on and on.
 That’s a lot of work if you know what I mean.

 Of course, success is subjective.

-Let’s say your version is different: You want to be a successful business owner.
+Let’s say your version is different: You want to be a successful entrepreneur.

 And just like other pursuits, in order to succeed, you have to work hard — really really hard.

 But then you realize you hate working insane amount of hours on something uncertain.
 You hate the risk of building a brand.
 You hate marketing your product.
 You hate working with a team, researching and planning, and finding customers who will give a shit.

 In this case, as Mark Manson said, you only wanted the reward not the struggle.
 You only wanted the result not the process.

 But life doesn’t work that way.